-Don’t get confused, it is Nepalese New Year which actually falls in mid-April with the arrival of spring.
-In the year 2018, Nepali New Year falls on 14th of April.
+Don’t get confused, it is Nepalese New Year which actually falls in mid-April with the arrival of beautiful spring.
+In the year 2019, Nepali New Year falls on 14th of April.

 Like Georgian (English) Calendar, there are twelve months in Nepalese calendar starting from mid-April as the beginning of the year.
 And in one year span, Nepalese people do celebrate several New Year — Nepalese New Year (mid-April), English New Year (Jan 1), Sonam Lhosar, Tamu Lhosar, Gyalpo Lhosar — as there are different ethnic groups who do have different dates for New Year as per their traditional calendar.
 Lhosar means New Year in the Tibetan language.

 And like any other festivals of Nepal — Nepali New Year is celebrated with high enthusiasm and compassion by Nepalese — starting their day taking bath and performing little religious ritual “Puja” and receiving blessings of good fortune for the year — and later gathering with friends and families for the delicious meals and drinks.

 Nepali calendar uses solar sidereal year and lunar months and computed in tropical year basis.
 There are more than hundreds festival celebrated every year in Nepal for at least one day to several days — and all based upon Nepalese calendar.